Learn through the super-clean Baeldung Pro experience:

 -map "[v]" -map "[a]" -ac 2 output.mp4

-If we omit -ac 2, the resulting audio stream will have four channels, preserving the channels from both inputs.
+If we omit -ac 2, the resulting audio stream has four channels, preserving the channels from both inputs.
 Alternatively, we can add -an to completely remove the audio streams from the output.

-In addition to stitching videos, we can also add padding and borders to the joined videos.
-It makes the video more clear and appealing.
+In addition to stitching videos together, we can also add padding and borders to enhance the clarity and visual appeal of the video.

 We add padding to the videos using the pad filter: